 Authority here means power, rights or ability of the employees on a specific job whereas, responsibility means an employee’s duty, accountability and liability within a job.

-When these both are not in proper co-ordination it can lead to frustration in the mind of the employee and he may deny following the rules and regulations in certain situation.
+When these both are not in proper coordination it can lead to frustration in the mind of the employee and he may deny following the rules and regulations in certain situations.

 Objectives of Discipline

 - Motivate an employee to comply with the company’s performance standards: Employee receives discipline after failing to meet some obligation of job.
 The failure could be either directly related to the tasks performed by the employee or ignoring rules and regulations that define proper conduct at work.

 - Maintain respect and trust between the supervisor and employee : Discipline if not properly administered can create problems like low morale, resentment, and ill-will between the employees.
 In such case, improvement in employee’s behaviour, if any, will be relatively short-lived and the supervisor will need to discipline the employee again and again.